Welcome to the Parents Guide!

 When can I find out the timetable of activities for the days that I've booked?

-Due to late bookings, weather conditions and changing numbers of children on camp, timetables are confirmed a week beforehand.
-However, we can send these to you if requested.
+Due to late bookings, weather conditions and changing numbers of children on camp, timetables are confirmed a week beforehand however please note that these will not be published on our website.
+If you would like to view the timetable please get in touch and we will be happy to email you a copy for your child's group at camp.
 Our sample timetables are actual timetables from previous seasons and show the mix and type of activities children can expect.

 What to Bring